Watermark & AIGC Labeling

 fileoptional

 The image file to watermark.
-PNG and JPEG are supported.
+PNG, JPEG, and WebP are supported.

 url